Easy Chicken and Escarole Soup Recipe (35 Minute Lunch)

 Zoomed in picture of shopped onion, leek, and scallion, cooking in butter.

-Step 3: Sauté until the vegetables are softened and aromatic
+3. Sauté until the vegetables are softened and aromatic.

 The start of chicken escarole soup: vegetables simmering in chicken broth with a wooden spoon.